ELIXIR-IIB-training/docker-advanced-course/slides/1-2-volume-mounts.md

 ```
 ---tmpfs
 ```
-This is useful for ephemeral storage required by your software
+This is useful for ephemeral storage

 # Data in Docker: When use What